From connection to conversation

 Follow the getting started guide to install your agent and connect your AI provider.

-Once your leads are qualified, your agent takes over the outreach.
-From connection request to first message to follow-up to handling replies - every step is personalized, paced, and tracked.
+Once your leads are qualified, the BeReach agent helps you run the outreach.
+From connection request to first message to follow-up to handling replies - every step is personalized, sent at a respectful pace, and tracked so you can see what turns into conversations.

 How the pipeline works

-Your outreach campaign runs five task types in sequence:
+Your outreach campaign moves through five steps in sequence:

-1. Visit and qualify - Your agent visits each contact's profile and scores them against your ICP.
+- Visit and qualify - The agent reviews each contact's profile and scores them against your ICP.
 Only qualified leads move forward.

-3. First message - Within minutes of acceptance, your agent sends a personalized icebreaker using your playbook.
+- First message - Soon after acceptance, the agent sends a personalized icebreaker using your playbook.

-4. Follow-up - If no reply after a few days, a follow-up with a different angle.
-Maximum 2 follow-ups.
+- Follow-up - If no reply after a few days, a follow-up with a different angle.
+Maximum 2 follow-ups, so no one feels chased.

-5. Reply handling - When they respond, your agent classifies intent (interested, question, objection, not interested) and responds appropriately.
+- Reply handling - When they respond, the agent classifies intent (interested, question, objection, not interested) and helps you respond appropriately.

 Already connected?
 Skip to messaging

-If you import contacts you're already connected with, your agent detects this automatically (via profile data) and skips the connection step.
+If you bring in contacts you're already connected with, the agent detects this and skips the connection step.
 They go straight to receiving a personalized first message.

 This means you can start an outreach campaign with your existing network - no wasted connection requests.